 The Foundation is the income beneficiary of a trust (the JJM Fund) held by the Community Foundation of Abilene.
-The Foundation will receive income from the trust less administrative and investment fees.
+The Foundation receives income from the trust less administrative and investment fees.
 The Community Foundation of Abilene retains ownership of the principal.
-At December 31, 2010 and 2009, the total beneficial interest receivable from the trust was \$6,999 and \$7,087, respectively.
+At December 31, 2011 and 2010, the total beneficial interest receivable from the trust was \$14,208 and \$6,999, respectively.